Q. Critically analyse the poem Stings by Sylvia Plath.

 Complicating his features.

-In this part of the text, the speaker talks about someone working very hard, so much that his sweat is compared to rain, which helps plants grow fruit.
+In this part of the text, the speaker describes someone who works very hard, so much so that his sweat is compared to rain, which helps plants grow fruit.

-Shaping or forming.
-“Moulding onto his lips like lies,” suggests they are clinging to or covering his mouth in a way that might alter or hide his speech or expressions.
+It suggests they are clinging to or covering his mouth in a way that might alter or hide his speech or expressions.
+Comparing this to “lies” suggests deceit or false narratives surrounding the scapegoat.

 Stanza 11